plaidman/es-theme-pixel/readme.txt

-Theme 'pixel' v1.7 - 05-29-2016 by Rookervik
+Theme 'pixel' v1.4 by Rookervik edited by bebeidon for GPi handheld and other small 4:3 displays (320x240).

+Thanks to ChoccyHobNob for providing the art for Custom collections with his cygnus theme.

 Thanks to muriani for the super-sexy Sega CD logo!
 Thanks to Omnija for helping me fix some code errors.

-Updates:
-- May 29th, 2016: Added AGS, Steam, and Desktop systems.
-- April  3rd, 2016: Added support for Pipplware.